kaz-utashiro/greple-wordle/README.md

 # OPTIONS

+- **--series**=_number_
 - **--compat**

-    Generate compatible answer with the original game.
-Otherwise, this game uses unique sequence using same answer word set as the original Wordle.
+    Choose different series of answers.
+Default 1.
+Series zero is same as original game and option **--compat** is a short cut for **--series=0**.
+If it is not zero, original answer word set is shuffled by pseudo random numbers using series number as an initial seed.

 - **--**\[**no-**\]**result**